• LAUNCH YOUR DREAM

 Finding Happiness in Being with Children

-This past week, I got to spend time with two of the brightest lights in my life: my niece, Luna, five years old and my nephew, Nico, three years old.
-I took a much-needed vacation and relaxed on the Jersey shore at my parents’ beach house, and in Philadelphia over the weekend.
+Luna and NicoLast week was all about finding happiness in spending time with two of the brightest lights in my life: my niece, Luna, five years old, and my nephew, Nico, three years old.

+My brothers Shanti and Michael live in MA and CT, so I often see them living in upstate New York.
+However, gathering all the siblings is a rare and joyful occasion.
 And it’s a treat for all of us to get to spend with my adorable niece and nephew.
-I am close to the children, especially Luna, who always bonds with me again instantly and follows me around when she is visiting.
+I am close to the children, especially Luna, who instantly bonds with me again and follows me around when she visits.

-Giving my love and attention to sweet little ones who live life so joyously does bring me extra happiness.
-I know they say that parenting is the biggest responsibility and biggest joy there is, and I feel like as an aunt you get a taste of this!
+Giving my love and attention to sweet little ones who live joyfully brings me extra happiness.
+I know they say that parenting is the most significant responsibility and most immense joy there is, and I feel like, as an aunt, you get a taste of this!
+And, you sometimes get to be “the fun one” and do things with kids they may not do with their parents.
+I, for example, have been teaching five-year-old Luna the “Art of the Silly Selfie.”

 Adventures with the Littles!

-The kids love the ocean, as do I. I have always found being near the water to be incredibly soothing, probably because the ocean is so massive and it always give me a sense of perspective.
+The kids love the ocean, as do I. I have always found being near the water to be incredibly soothing, probably because the ocean is so massive, and it always gives me a sense of perspective.
+I feel so small near the vast, mighty ocean.
+I love the sound of the waves and knowing that my little human problems are like a drop in the ocean.

 During this beach trip, the littles buried Margaret in sand up to her chest one day, calling her a “mermaid” with one giant tail made of sand.
 They built sand castles that Nico just as quickly knocked down.

-Partly because a few days were overcast and rainy, and also because we often go to the beach later in the day so none of us extremely pale folks end up with a bad sun burn, there was less swimming than there normally is.
+Partly because a few days were overcast and rainy and also because we often go to the beach later in the day, so none of us extremely pale folks end up with a bad sunburn; there was less swimming than there normally is.

 A Weekend in Philadelphia

-Last Friday night, we decided to try an Israeli restaurant that had come highly recommended by my good friend and contractor Vic Christopher.
+We were staying in the Society Hill neighborhood of Philly near the water.
+This meant that the kids could enjoy several parks within easy walking distance and that we also had a wide range of restaurant choices within walking distance.
+One night, we decided to try an Israeli restaurant that had come highly recommended by my good friend and contractor, Vic Christopher.
 Zahav, as it turned out, was only about 100 yards from our hotel.

-We had a late reservation at 8:15 at night, so the kids ended up conking out on our laps, lying down and napping on the cushioned bench where half of us sat.
+We had a late reservation at 8:15 at night, so the kids ended up conking out on our laps, lying down, and napping on the cushioned bench where half of us sat.

+The rest of us enjoyed a feast.
+We tried the “Tayim,” which is a tasting menu.
+Everyone was able to choose two mezze or tapas-size plates.
 I chose the marinated zucchini and fried potatoes with cheese.
-My sister got the haloumi with a fig and walnut paste, and duck hearts, which I steered clear of as a long-time vegetarian.
+My sister got the halloumi with a fig, walnut paste, and duck hearts, which I steered clear of as a long-time vegetarian.

 Before they brought out the mezze plates, the servers first brought a smorgasbord of cold salads, ranging from green beans in a spicy tomato sauce to carrots with mint to tabouli.
 We also tried the Turkish hummus, which was served hot with melted butter drizzled on top.
 It was outrageously delicious!

+My small-plate-sized entree was the Bronzino, which is a fish that was served with chickpeas and herbs.
+Again, delicious, as was everything that was served.
 We were too full for dessert, so we took the cinnamon babkas (little cinnamon cakes) and knafeh (a sweet dessert made with shredded wheat and cheese) with strawberry jam back to the hotel with us to have for breakfast the next day.

 My Happiness is Seeing You Smile